-We are an ASA affiliated competitive swimming club, so all our training is geared towards competing.
+We are a Swim England affiliated competitive swimming club, so all our training is geared towards competing.
 There are many different levels of competition, which when you are new to a club can seem quite confusing.
 So, this guide is designed to explain as much as possible.

 Category 1 Swimmers may enter club internal events such as our Club Champs, friendly galas and leagues that do not lead to a national final.
 All club members under 9 years of age will be this category.